Cat Dental Care

 A veterinarian performs a dental examination on a cat that requires teeth scaling

-Why is dental care important for cats?
+What is professional dental cleaning for cats?

 When we keep their dental health in check, we support their overall well-being.